“You take control of yourself, your material, and the situation, and then listeners place themselves willingly in your hands.”

 In fact, researchers have proven that a musician’s body language profoundly impacts an audience’s perceptions and judgments of the performer.*

-Nonetheless, I’ve found that many rising musicians haven’t refined their on-stage gestures and movements.
+Nonetheless, I’ve found that many rising musicians haven’t refined their on-stage gestures, facial expressions and movements.

 In response, this post presents six fundamentals to help musicians gain command of their body language.

 When you first step on stage, smile, move confidently, and show listeners that there’s no place else you’d rather be.
 Even when things goes awry during an event, uphold your positive attitude and facial expressions.

 2. Open Wide